Retainers Change Incentives – Summary

 Partners typically delegate the less attractive clients to a junior staff member.
 The junior staff member will work the low probability, retainer-driven opportunities because the partners have kept the best engagements for themselves.
 The junior staff member earns the firm a guaranteed profit by managing five or more simultaneous opportunities even without closing a single transaction.

 On the other hand, a successful fee-only advisor needs to be sure the business will be attractive to the types of buyers he already knows how to attract.
 He bears much of the risk for a failed transaction by not accepting a retainer.
-The lack of a retainer forces the advisor to be realistic in evaluating new opportunities and will push the advisor to allocate their time and attention accordingly.
+The lack of a retainer forces the advisor to be realistic in evaluating new opportunities and will push the advisor to allocate their time and attention accordingly, boosting the advisor’s incentives.
 Unlike advisors who charge retainers and, on average, close only 20% of their opportunities, a typical no-retainer advisor typically will close over 75% of their deals.